-Patagonia is on a whole other level for photography.
-And, to be honest, this list could just go on for 10,000 words and 100,000 images.
-There are just so many great photo locations in Patagonia.
+Patagonia is on another level for photography.
+And, to be honest, this list could just go on for 10,000 words and 100,000 Patagonia images.
+There are just so many great photo locations here.
 So, I’m going to try to focus on the absolute best spots.
 The classic photo spots.

 The Organization of Images